anephenix/sarus/README.md

 npm t
 ```

-This will run tests with jest with code coverage output.
+This will run tests using jest and with code coverage enabled.

 ### License and Credits